-This past summer I had the opportunity to go through a school room partially filled with curriculum that was about to be discarded.
-Since the time available to me was short, I took a great deal with me that I thought might work with the knowledge that I could sort it out later.
+This past summer I had the opportunity to go through a charter school room partially filled with curriculum that was about to be discarded.
+Since the time available to me was short, I took a great deal with me that I thought might work in our homeschool with the knowledge that I could sort it out later.
 Since all of what was left was going to be dumped later that day, I didn’t feel badly taking anything and everything I thought I might find useful.

 Part of the problem is the teacher handbooks are geared to help the teacher make the material be all things to all children.
 With the rise of differentiated instruction, teaching to strengths, and the multiple intelligences, the expectation is that the teacher must meet every child where he/she is and adapt the curriculum accordingly.
 So the teacher’s manual becomes this horrifically complicated and overwhelming mass of information.
 The reading manuals I looked at were so crammed full of suggestions and ideas around the samples of the child’s reading book that I couldn’t even bear to look at them.